nicogulo/dw-test/README.md

   git clone https://github.com/nicogulo/dw-test.git
 ```

+create `database` and import `perpustakaan.sql` into mysql/phpmyadmin

-and then install packages with command
+and then install packages with command in the terminal

 ```bash
   npm install